 Audio Technica ATH-M40x Professional Studio Monitor Headphones

 Here’s another affordable pair of headphones that are surprisingly good.
-At just under $90, the ATH-M40x are lightweight, extremely durable, and feature a detachable cable (making it easy to replace if you ever need to).
+In the lower bracket of price, the ATH-M40x are lightweight, extremely durable, and feature a detachable cable (making it easy to replace if you ever need to).

 The sound quality is reasonably good, and for the price, it’s hard to go wrong.